Don Taylor (English director and playwright): Later career

 He also worked in television for the ITV network, including two episodes of Nigel Kneale's ATV anthology horror series Beasts in 1976.

 He went on to direct mostly classic theatrical adaptations for the BBC, including The Two Gentlemen of Verona in 1984 for their The Complete Dramatic Works of William Shakespeare series, which adapted all of Shakespeare's plays for the small screen.
 In 1986 he directed Oedipus Rex (Oedipus the King).
 His final television work was his own new translation of Iphigenia at Aulis by Euripides in 1990, after which he retired from the medium.
 That same year he published a memoir of his television work, Days of Vision, in which he was scathing of the state of modern television drama and the disappearance of the theatrical tradition from the medium.

 For the remainder of his career, Taylor was particularly active in radio and the theatre.
-The same year that he retired from television work, he and his wife established a radio production company called First Writes, producing plays independently for transmission on BBC radio.
-He both wrote and directed for radio himself, as well as working alongside his wife in the running of a youth theatre company they had established near their Chiswick home.
-He wrote a number of plays for the company, including "Daughters of Venice".
+The same year he retired from television work, he and his wife established a radio production company called First Writes, producing plays independently for transmission on BBC Radio.
+He both wrote and directed for radio himself and worked alongside his wife in running a youth theatre company they had established near their Chiswick home.
+He wrote several plays for the company, including "Daughters of Venice".

 Later in life, the family moved to the village of Banham, near Norwich, in Norfolk, where Taylor died in 2003.
 He had married the writer Ellen Dryden in 1960 – she and their two children survived him.

 Less than a year after his death, Katie Mitchell directed a production of his translation of Iphigenia at Aulis at the Lyttelton, to huge critical acclaim.
 The "National Theatre of the Air" had not come to pass, but finally his work was played at the National Theatre.
 This was followed in 2007 by the same director's production of his translation of Women of Troy, and in 2012 by Polly Findlay's production of his 'Antigone', with Christopher Eccleston and Jodie Whittaker.